danncalle/CSE-AdvProg/README.md

 ## Example usage
 (TODO Redo after correctly configuring cmake and make files)

-In the `/src` folder, use the command `g++ -o main main.cpp utils.cpp numerical.cpp` to build the executable file.
-Then, use the command `./main`.
+In the `/src` folder, use the command `g++ -o pde_solver main.cpp numerical.cpp utils.cpp inputoutput.cpp -I/usr/include/python3.8 -lpython3.8` to build the executable file.
+Then, use the command `./pde_solver`.

 # Test case: